Zyxel-1/Egnimo/README.md

 Follow the README.md on the server and client folder for instructions for each.

-* client
-  * This is the directory that stores the front end of the application.

 * server
   * This is the directory that stores the backend (server and database) of the application.